Technical Artist - UnityDescription

 - We always like it when people show us their work and projects

-- Sometimes we ask you to take a technical test, sometimes we don’t
+- Depending on the position you are interested in, we might ask you to take a technical test

 - Ask questions.
 We love to talk about our awesome team!